rhinogram/node-awscli/README.md

 ## rhinogram/node-awscli
-Public docker image with node, docker, and awscli dependencies for running aws and docker-related deployments/jobs in CircleCi workspaces.
+Public docker image with node, docker, jq, awscli, and ecs-cli dependencies for running aws and docker-related deployments/jobs in CircleCi workspaces.
 Write your AWS credentials to `~/.aws/credentials` to begin using the aws cli.

 Dockerhub repo: https://hub.docker.com/r/rhinogram/node-awscli/